SergeVil/altastata-prospect-discovery/docs/guides/LINKEDIN_ADVICE_EXTRACTOR.md

 3. **Contributor Count**: 229 total contributors
 4. **Base Contributors**: 5 real contributors from web search results

+### Important Note on LinkedIn Profiles

+- **Real Profiles**: The first 5 contributors have real LinkedIn URLs from the web search results
+- **Simulated Profiles**: Additional contributors (6-229) have simulated URLs ending with `-simulated`
+- **Profile Availability**: Only the first 5 profiles are guaranteed to be real and accessible
+- **Manual Verification**: For additional contributors, you'll need to manually find their real LinkedIn profiles

 ### Customization Options

 To make the script more flexible, you can modify: